 - Constructing an Elgin Campus workforce training center to house veterinary technician and sustainable agricultural entrepreneurship training

 - Renovating buildings districtwide for health, environmental sustainability, safety, and technology

 - Expanding Round Rock Campus

 Proposition 2 total: $161.17 million

-For a home valued at $200,000, the monthly tax impact of the bonds after exemptions would be:
+For a home valued at $200,000, the final estimated monthly tax impact of both bonds propositions would be: